 It’s simple math – more food, more often.

 Don’t gorge yourself, but be prepared to eat and train hard.
+If you are looking for a diet plan that you really want to stick to, there are many out there that are simple, and not time consuming.
+You can find out more info here.
 One trainer, Stacey Brown, recommends you keep a training log where you record your meals, training program and weight from week to week.
 She recommends planning what you’re going to eat daily since you’ll need to eat often, “upwards of 6 meals per day.”

 Meal prepping in advance might be the best way to plan you’re daily food intake.